artistryware/Firmware-Public/awi-quizshow/README.md

 ### AWI Quiz Show App

 An Android app has been created using the MIT App Inventor website and can be used to get player input feedback and restart the scanning.
+The app is currently branded for use in a local school and we request that you change this branding before using.
 In order to use the app, it is first necessary to pair with the UI100B in 'Settings' using the name 'AWI_QUIZ_SHOW'.
-Once paired, the app will automatically connect with the board.
+Once paired, the app will automatically connect with the board when launched.

 ### Build and Flash